Coherence Attacks and Countermeasures in Interposer-Based Systems: Conclusion

 \section{Conclusion}

 In this work, we propose the use of an active interposer as root of trust for modern chiplets-based systems, by implementing hardware security features directly within the interposer.
-More specifically, we devise and demonstrate a security network interface (SNI), which we propose to include at the boundary between the interposer and the chiplets/memory controllers.
-We show how such a scheme addresses various hardware and software attacks arising from malicious chiplets, with relatively low performance impact, $\sim$4\% on average, compared to a non-secure baseline system.
+More specifically, we devise a coherence message checker (CMC), which we propose to include at the boundary between the interposer and the chiplets/memory controllers.
+We show how such a scheme addresses various attacks arising from malicious chiplets, with relatively low performance impact, $\sim$4\% on average, compared to a non-secure baseline system.

-In future work, we will tackle OS support and dynamic memory management for more complex applications being run on our secure system.
-We will also explore mechanisms to allow the controlled shut-down of a specific chiplet that violates security protocols, whereas the rest of the system would be allowed to proceed in a safe if degraded manner, rather than completely shutting down the system in prudence.